graph-massivizer/graph-optimizer/TESTING.md

     ```bash
     flask --app api/api.py run
     ```
+    This will start the server on `localhost:5000`.
+Use the following command to start the server on a different port:
+    ```bash
+    flask --app api/api.py run --port <port_number>
+    ```
-2. Run the prediction by submitting a POST request to the api on [localhost:5000](http://localhost:5000)
+2. Run the prediction by submitting a POST request to the api
-    - For obtaining the calibrated symbolical models, issue a post request to [localhost:5000/models](http://localhost:5000/models), with the following post data:
+    - For obtaining the calibrated symbolical models, issue a post request to [localhost:<port_number>/models](http://localhost:5000/models), with the following post data:
         - "hardware": The hardware configuration in JSON format, as a string.
         - "input_dag": The input BGO DAG in JSON format, as a string.
-    - For obtaining the predicted execution times, issue a post request to [localhost:5000/evaluate](http://localhost:5000/evaluate), with the following post data:
+    - For obtaining the predicted execution times, issue a post request to [localhost:<port_number>/evaluate](http://localhost:5000/evaluate), with the following post data:
         - "hardware": The hardware configuration in JSON format, as a string.
         - "input_dag": The input BGO DAG in JSON format, as a string.
         - "graph_properties": The graph properties in JSON format, as a string.
-    - An example on how to issue an API call is given in [api/api_call.ipynb](api/api_call.ipynb).
+    - Examples on how to correctly call the API in python is given in [api/api_call.ipynb](api/api_call.ipynb).